-Payments and services for older Australians who are retired, planning for retirement or considering working past Age Pension age.
+Payments and services for older Australians who plan to retire, have retired, or are considering working past Age Pension age.

-The Age Pension provides income support and access to a range of concessions for eligible older Australians.
-If you meet the age and residence requirements, we will calculate how much Age Pension you can get, depending on your income, assets and other circumstances.
+If you meet age and residence requirements, we’ll calculate how much Age Pension you can get.
+This depends on your income, assets and other circumstances.

-If you are still working past Age Pension age, you may get a partial Age Pension payment.
+If you’re still working past Age Pension age, you may get a partial Age Pension payment.

-Read about Age Pension and planning your retirement.
+Read about Age Pension and planning to retire.

 Transfer to Age Pension

-You can apply to transfer to Age Pension if you're Age Pension age and get an eligible Centrelink income support payment.
+You can apply to transfer to Age Pension if you're Age Pension age and get an eligible Centrelink payment.

 Help with living and household costs